Reference architectures

 How we perform the tests

-Testing occurs against all reference architectures and cloud providers in an automated and ad-hoc fashion.
-This is done by two tools:
+Testing occurs against all architectures and cloud providers in an automated and ad-hoc fashion.
+Two tools are used for testing:

-Network latency on the test environments between components on all Cloud Providers were measured at <5 ms. This is shared as an observation and not as an implicit recommendation.
+Network latency on the test environments between components on all cloud providers were measured at <5 ms. This an observation, not a recommendation.

-We aim to have a “test smart” approach where architectures tested have a good range that can also apply to others.
-Testing focuses on a 10k Linux package installation on GCP as the testing has shown this is a good bellwether for the other architectures and cloud providers as well as Cloud Native Hybrids.
+We aim to have a test smart approach where architectures tested have a good range and can also apply to others.
+Testing focuses on installing a 10k Linux package on GCP.
+This approach serves as a reliable indicator for other architectures, cloud providers, and Cloud Native Hybrids.

-The Standard Reference Architectures are designed to be platform-agnostic, with everything being run on VMs through the Linux package.
-While testing occurs primarily on GCP, ad-hoc testing has shown that they perform similarly on hardware with equivalent specs on other Cloud Providers or if run on premises (bare-metal).
+The architectures are cross-platform.
+Everything runs on VMs through the Linux package.
+Testing occurs primarily on GCP.
+However, they perform similarly on hardware with equivalent specifications on other cloud providers or if run on-premises (bare-metal).

-Testing on these reference architectures is performed with the GitLab Performance Tool at specific coded workloads, and the throughputs used for testing are calculated based on sample customer data.
-Select the reference architecture that matches your scale.
+GitLab tests these architectures using the GitLab Performance Tool.
+We use specific coded workloads based on sample customer data.
+Select the architecture that matches your scale.

-Each endpoint type is tested with the following number of requests per second (RPS) per 1,000 users:
+Each endpoint type is tested with the following number of RPS per 1,000 users:

 • API: 20 RPS